lleathers/lleathers.github.io/_posts/2023-02-10-announcing-deliver-healthy-studios.markdown

 ## How does this work?

-Every Deliver Healthy Frictionless Markets member, who trains and serves the smartphone camera production crew, gets a skilled production crew to tell stories for only $99/month!
+Every Deliver Healthy Frictionless Markets member, who trains and serves the smartphone camera production crew, gets a skilled production crew to help tell stories for only $99/month!
 Deliver Healthy Studios is _included_ in the Deliver Healthy Frictionless Markets subscription service.

 -_Larry Revander Leathers Jr._, co-Founder of [Deliver Healthy](/deliverhealthy/)